mozilla/regressors-regressions-dataset/README.md

 - `REMOVE_LINES_ONLY_BUG`: a boolean value. `TRUE` if there are only removed lines in the bug-introducing commit-set (Ghost Commits), `FALSE` otherwise.
 - `NO_BUG`: a boolean value. `TRUE` if there is no commit linked to the regressor bug (Extrinsic Bug), `FALSE` otherwise.

-Note: Please refer to the following work ["SZZ in the time of Pull Requests"](https://arxiv.org/abs/2209.03311) to know more details about Ghost commits, Extrinsic Bug, identifying bug-introducing commits and bug-fixing commits and establishing link between these commit sets.
+Note: Please refer to the following work ["SZZ in the time of Pull Requests"](https://arxiv.org/abs/2209.03311) to know more details about ghost commits, extrinsic bugs, identifying bug-introducing commits and bug-fixing commits, and establishing link between these commit sets.

 ## References